-- You can manage your repayments.
+You can manage your repayments.
 If you find yourself unable to repay your secured loan, the lender is able to repossess the asset you offered as a guarantee to cover its losses.

-- You have an asset to guarantee or are looking to buy one.
+You have an asset to guarantee or are looking to buy one.
 Lenders will require that you either be looking to buy an asset with your loan (such as a car or home renovations) or that you already have an asset that meets its criteria.

 You meet the requirements set by the lender.
 Lenders will have requirements for the guaranteed asset, such as its age or value.
 For instance, if you’re using a vehicle as security, it may need to be under a certain age, or if you are using a term deposit, you may need to have a certain amount in the account.

-Pros and cons of secured personal loans
+Pros and cons of secured loans

-- Lower rate.
+Lower rate.
 These loans are less of a risk for the lender, so they come with lower interest rates.

 Flexible.
 Unlike car loans, where you have to purchase the vehicle you’re securing the loan for, you can generally purchase whatever you need to with a secured personal loan as long as the amount doesn’t exceed your secured asset’s value.

 Can help you get approved.
 Offering an asset to secure a personal loan can help you get approved for loans you may not previously have been.
 This is because the loan is deemed less risky for a lender to take on when there is an asset attached to it.

 Risk your asset.
 When you take out a secured loan you are “guaranteeing” your loan with it.
 While this gives you lower rates, it also means you can lose it if you default on the loan.

 What assets can you secure to a personal loan?

-There’s a range of different secured personal loans available, but you will find lenders who let you use the following assets as security for your loan:
+There’s a range of different secured loans available, but you will find lenders who let you use the following assets as security for your loan:

-- New car.
+New car.
 If you’re buying a new car or if you have a car that is less than two years old, you can generally use it as a guarantee for a secured loan.

-- Equity in your home.
+Equity in your home.
 If you own a mortgaged property, you can draw against any equity you have in the property to finance a purchase.
 Common uses for home equity loans are home renovations.
 You can find out if a home equity loan is right for you.

-- High-cost assets.
+High-cost assets.
 Some lenders are more flexible with the assets they let you use.
 If you own expensive jewellery, fine art, precious metals, prestige cars or even some antiques, you can secure it against your loan.

 Term deposits.
 This is a more common type of loan available from some banks and credit unions.
 How much you have available in your term deposit is how much you’re able to borrow with that same institution.
 The amount of your term deposit works as the security in case you default on the loan.

-Secured personal loan options
+Secured loan options

 You have a few options when it comes to secured personal loans: